Christo107/CI-PP-02-Rock_Paper_Scissors/README.md

      * There are no blockers for the user to exit the game at any point.
 There are no popups to dissuade the user from leaving when they choose to do so.

 ## Deployment
-I used the Gitpod to develop th website and the site was deployed using GitHub Pages.
+I used Gitpod to develop the website and the site was deployed using GitHub Pages.
 Please see details below:

 - The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+    - In the GitHub repository (https://github.com/Christo107/CI-PP-02-Rock_Paper_Scissors), navigate to the Settings tab
+    - On the left hand side, locate the Pages section
-  - From the source section drop-down menu, select the Master Branch
+    - From the source section drop-down menu, select the main branch and save
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+- It can also be forked via the following steps:
+    - Log in to GitHub and locate the repository again, as described above.
+    - At the top right corner of the repository, you will see a "Fork" button.
+Click on it.
+    - You will then be asked where you want to save it, so choose a location.
+    - You now should have a copy of this repository in your own GitHub account.

 The live link can be found here - https://christo107.github.io/CI-PP-02-Rock_Paper_Scissors/